 Alternatively, the GDPR neither canvasses a threshold of gravity, nor does it define technical standards to be observed by data controllers and processors.
 In the context of the above-mentioned DPIA, the controller is required to consult the supervisory authority prior to processing, in instances where they might suspect a high risk.
 If that authority is of the opinion that the intended processing would, indeed, infringe the GDPR, it is required to provide written advice to the controller and, if applicable, the processor.
 The analysis of the AI Act and the GDPR through the prism of Glasson’s threshold/standard definition warrants the conclusion that the former is risk-regulating, after all: unconventional, different from the comparable EU legislation, but risk-regulating nonetheless.
 By contrast, the GDPR is a rights-conferring instrument because - again - its primary purpose is not to define a ‘baseline’ security level for the right to data protection.

 Scholars have tackled the seemingly hybrid risk/rights-based nature of the GDPR and the AI Act.
 De Gregorio and Dunn seminally characterized the GDPR as ‘bottom-up’ meaning that the evaluation of risk and the mitigation thereof is left to the discretion of data controllers and processors.
 The AI Act establishes a more rigid top-down structure, because it “imposes differentiated duties depending on the risk scores of regulated AI systems (and) does not leave the task of evaluating such risk scores to the targets of regulation: in fact, it is the AI Act itself that, on a top-down basis, identifies the various categories of risk.”
-The distinguishing factor between the two would then be the discretion left to their addresses to monitor human rights violation.
+The distinguishing factor between the two would then be the discretion left to the persons and entities habilitated to monitor human rights violations.
 De Gregorio’s and Dunn’s observations are, of course, pertinent.
 It remains however that the distinction between the acts considered is due to the fact that both are - as mentioned earlier - instrumentally opposed, that is, the normative means (subjective rights/risks) through which they particularize their foundational values are drawn from different ‘families’ of regulation.

 The final open question is a rather delicate one: who is the AI Act really for?
 The answer - Anderson argues - may be, directly or indirectly, business interests, which may not be a serious issue if it remains within the legal realm.
 It becomes a ‘serious’ issue from the perspective of the ethics/law interrelationship because it seems to suggest a “false sense of ethical responsibility in terms of the public good.”
 Market efficiency requires that a certain level of risk be tolerated: for there to be a viable market of any product labelled as risky, economic operators and users need to accept that the risk associated with that product might materialize.
 The problem with the so-called high risk AI systems is that their deployment and use presuppose a level of acceptance of human rights violations which is unorthodox, to say the least.
 Hence the need for a ‘stronger’ trust-building market narrative, especially targeted at AI users.